-I'm currently the Assistant Deputy Vice-Chancellor at the University for the Creative Arts.
+Most recently I was the Assistant Deputy Vice-Chancellor at the University for the Creative Arts, overseeing a resturcuring of all skills and employability work and establish a Conflict & Creative Arts Research Centre.
 Previously I was CEO of Creative & Cultural Skills, the national organisation which conducts research and develops educational and social interventions in the cultural sector, with the aim of creating equality of opportunity, I bring a strong background in strategic leadership, management and assuring the financial performance of charities and companies, alongside a passionate professional commitment to social justice founded on evidence, experience, and intellectual rigour.
 I have extensive experience in international working, in building bilateral and multi-lateral strategies; programmes and partnerships and I have recently completed my PhD in International Policy, exploring the role of culture for social and economic transformation with a focus on Latin America and particularly Colombia and Brazil.

 My most recent post involved establishing and maintaining high-level partnerships and networks across the UK, with HE, FE, industry and UK and devolved administrations.
 We advised on apprenticeship developments and have a national college leadership network that works alongside industry, ranging from Reading and Leeds Festival to Cultural Heritage sites.